 Dr. Agarwal at Agave Pediatrics has performed thousands of tie release procedures for tongue (lingual frenectomy) and lip (labial frenectomy) ties over the years.
 On the day of the procedure, Dr. Agarwal will assess your child once again and discuss the procedure and any possible complications with you.
 The procedure involves little to no pain for the child and has improved feeding and speech for many children.

-● Tie release is a brief and minor procedure done in a treatment room in our office (at either Chandler or Glendale location).
+● Tie release is a brief and minor procedure done in a treatment room in our office (at either the Chandler, Goodyear, or Glendale location).

 ● The child is given a local anesthetic injection to numb the site.